CO1404-Introduction-to-Programming/CO1404-Semester-1/Week 1 Lab/CO1404 Week 1 Lab.md

 #### Microsoft Visual Studio

-Throughout this moudle will will be using ***Microsoft Visual Studio***.
-As we have discssed in the lecture it is and IDE (Integrated Development Envrionment).
-This software has been made avaiable to you in many different locations to accomadate your learning preferences.
-The software is readily avaiable at the following locations:
+Throughout this module will will be using ***Microsoft Visual Studio***.
+As we have discussed in the lecture it is and IDE (Integrated Development Environment).
+This software has been made available to you in many different locations to accommodate your learning preferences.
+The software is readily available at the following locations:

 - **UCLAN Lab PC's** - via the Uclan Network.
 - **Azure Labs Virtual Machine** - Visit https://labs.azure.com/ (Note: you will have to have registered, please check your UCLAN email for a registration link)